sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Backlog3*: Analyze the previous loan applications of the customers and study the correlation between previous loan application situation and late-payment behavior of future loans –4 points

-♣ *Backlog4*: Compare the customers with late payment and without late payment based on their social surrounding data (e.g. how many observations of the applicant  –2 points
+♣ *Backlog4*: Compare the customers with late payment and without late payment based on their social surrounding data (e.g. how many observations of the applicant social surrounding defaulted) –2 points

 o **Epic2**: Based on their background, credit and transaction information in other financial institutions, classify customers into two groups: with payment difficulty and without payment difficulty

-♣ *Backlog1*: Understand, clean and merge different datasets –4 points (planned for the next two weeks)
+♣ *Backlog1*: Understand, clean and merge different datasets including applicant background data,  –4 points (planned for the next two weeks)

 ♣ *Backlog2*: Engineer features to describe transaction and payment behavior –2 points (planned for the next two weeks)